20/20 (American TV program): History

 On March 3, 1999, Monica Lewinsky, the former White House intern who was infamously revealed to have been involved in an affair with then-President Bill Clinton a few years earlier, was interviewed by Barbara Walters on the program; that particular edition of 20/20 was watched by an estimated 70 million viewers, which ABC stated was a record audience for a news program.

 After Downs' retirement in 1999, Walters became the solo anchor of 20/20.
 This lasted until John Miller was hired as a permanent co-host of the program in 2002; Miller never got very comfortable in the anchor chair, and a year later, he jumped at the chance to rejoin law enforcement.
 For a few months in early 2003, Barbara Walters temporarily anchored solo again.
 However, in May of that year, John Stossel – an investigative correspondent for the program who was behind the controversial, though popular, "Give Me a Break" segments – was named as Walters' new co-anchor.
 As one of the first veteran anchors, Barbara Walters chose to go into semi-retirement as a broadcast journalist in 2004.
 However, she remained with 20/20 as a frequent contributor to the program.
 ABC News correspondent Elizabeth Vargas was promoted to the co-anchor position.

+On August 25, 2008, 20/20 (alongside ABC World News and Nightline) began broadcasting in high definition, with broadcasts presented in a pillarbox format for viewers with standard-definition television sets watching either through cable or satellite television.
+The program also introduced a new set and upconverted its existing graphics package to HD.

 In September 2009, before the start of its 31st season, John Stossel announced he would leave the program after 28 years to pursue a new weekly show on Fox Business.
 Barbara Walters and Diane Sawyer also contributed reports.
 On December 10, 2009, ABC News announced that Good Morning America news anchor Chris Cuomo was promoted to co-host 20/20 alongside Elizabeth Vargas.
 On January 29, 2013, it was announced that Chris Cuomo would leave ABC News and 20/20 for CNN to co-host the cable network's new morning news program, New Day; on the same day, ABC announced David Muir would join Elizabeth Vargas as the new co-anchor of the program, in addition to continuing as weekend anchor of ABC World News Tonight (a role he retains after being appointed to main anchor of the since-renamed ABC World News Tonight in September 2014).